open-AIMS/ADRIAIndicators.jl/paper/paper.md

 inter-model comparison of environmental projections and implications of intervention activities.
-ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package *[citation]* but was being reproduced for other coral ecology models.
-ADRIAIndicators.jl is written in Julia *[citation to https://doi.org/10.1137/141000671]*, a high-level, high-performance programming language for technical computing.
+ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but was being reproduced for other coral ecology models.
+ADRIAIndicators.jl is written in Julia [@Julia], a high-level, high-performance programming language for technical computing.
 This package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in other languages such as Python and R.